The Inverse Problem for Single Trajectories of Rough Differential Equations: Numerical Algorithms

-The first natural idea for constructing a numerical approximation to $\hat{X}$ is to try and approximate the solution to \eqref{eq:c} for each $k=1,\dots,N$.
-This is a standard problem that involves numerically solving a system of equations and an ODE.
+The first approach is based on using classical numerical methods to solve \eqref{eq:c}.
+In fact, constructing a numerical solution for \eqref{eq:c} for fixed $k$ is a standard problem that involves numerically solving a system of equations and an ODE.
 For example, applying the Newton-Raphson algorithm in the context of \eqref{eq:c} gives